hydradatabase/docs/centralize-data/stream/from-a-database-dbms.md

 ### Populate data to Hydra with Foreign Data Wrappers (FDWs)

+Foreign Data Wrappers can be used to import data into your Hydra data warehouse.
+Hydra supports a variety of FDWs.

 ## Postgres External Tables

-Postgres External Tables are implemented using `postgres_fdw`.
+Postgres External Tables are implemented using [`postgres_fdw`](https://www.postgresql.org/docs/current/postgres-fdw.html).
 To set up a Postgres External Table from `psql`, run the following SQL, replacing `...` with your server's information.

 ```sql
 CREATE EXTENSION postgres_fdw;